baruchel/lambdascript/README.md

     f: (lambda: lambda n: 2*n)()

+An important rule is that constants can't be involved in circular dependancy relations, while functions can; thus the following block is perfectly valid:

+    f: lambda x: g(x-1)**2 if x else 1,
+    g: lambda x: 2*f(x-1) if x else 1,

-Currying or tail-recusion optimization (see below) will not be applied on constants.
+Furthermore, currying or tail-recusion optimization (see below) will not be applied on constants.

 ### Currying